Lumavate-Team/documentation/docs/2-development.rst

          .. note::
 		The :ref:`port numbers <port>` and corresponding programing languages can be found :ref:`here <port>`.

-      #.
+      b.
 Scroll to the bottom of the page, and click the upload button to upload your new Docker container.

          .. figure:: ../images/imageuploadfield.PNG
 	    :align: center